learnlatex/learnlatex.github.io/en/lesson-04.md

 option.
 With logical mark-up, we don't have to worry about that detail in the body of the document.

+We will look at [manual formatting later](lesson-11), but for the moment we'll add `\textbf` to commands we know: it makes text bold.

 ## Sectioning commands

 You probably have used a word processor, where  to start a section most people